ilebedev/CADet/README.md

 # CADet
-A CAD tool for solid geometry that doesn't make you cry
+An extensible CAD toolkit for solid geometry that doesn't make you cry.
+Join the discussion here: http://etherpad.mit.edu/p/CADet

 Contributing
 ------------